msvbhat/kube-monkey/README.md

 # kube-monkey

-kube-monkey is a Kubernetes service that runs inside the Kubernets cluster and kills pods at random to test the resiliancy of the whole system.
+kube-monkey is a tool to check the resiliency of the system.
+It deletes random pods repeatedly at specific intervals.

+## Description

+## Dependencies and Building

+## Deploy

+### Deploy in minikube

+### Deploy in distributed Kubernetes cluster

+## Considerations and Limitations

+## Planned Enhancements